-The Organization has estimated that if they were to adopt the standard for the year ended June 30, 2021, a non-current right-of-use asset of approximately \$153,000 would be recorded and a corresponding current and non-current lease liability of approximately \$144,000 and \$9,000, respectively, would be recorded in the accompanying statement of financial position.
-The estimate was calculated using the minimum future lease payments (see Note 8) as adjusted by an estimated risk free rate of 0.05%.
+The Organization has estimated that if they were to adopt the standard for the year ended June 30, 2022, a non-current right-of-use asset of approximately \$142,000 would be recorded and a corresponding current and non-current lease liability of approximately \$36,000 and \$106,000, respectively, would be recorded in the accompanying statement of financial position.
+The estimate was calculated using the minimum future lease payments (see Note 8) as adjusted by an estimated risk free rate of 3.01%.

 In September 2020, the FASB issued ASU No. 2020-07, Not-for-Profit Entities (Topic 958) Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which requires the entity to present contributed nonfinancial assets in a separate line item in the statement of activities and changes in net assets and disclose qualitative information about whether the contributed nonfinancial assets were either monetized or utilized during the reporting period.
 Additionally, the entity must disclose a description of the valuation techniques and inputs used to arrive at a fair value measure at initial recognition.
-The ASU is effective for fiscal years beginning after June 15, 2021.
-Early adoption is permitted.
-The Organization is currently evaluating the impact adoption of this standard would have on the financial statements.
+The Organization adopted the ASU for the year ended June 30, 2022.
+There was no impact upon adoption as the Organization has an insignificant amount of contributed nonfinancial assets for fiscal year 2022.

-Subsequent events - The Organization has evaluated subsequent events through November 18, 2021, which is the date the financial statements were available to be issued.
+Subsequent events - The Organization has evaluated subsequent events through October 24, 2023, which is the date the financial statements were available to be issued.